-The world is increasingly becoming polarised.
-The biblical word for becoming polarised is tending toward the ‘extremes’.
-Extreme theological positions, extreme practices.
-The right has gone further right; the left further left – some have fallen off the edge!
-The waters of the culture around us are changing.
-In some places they are boiling over, while others they are frozen solid.
-The frog is getting cooked or is freezing to death, as the saying goes.
-In this problem of extremes, things die.
-Positions, opinions and doctrines are become increasingly extreme and dislodged from common sense and sound, biblically defined, dogma.
+The more positions, opinions and doctrines become extreme, the more they become dislodged from common sense and sound, biblically defined, dogma.
 One such example of an unhinged extreme is in the area of ecclesiology.
-Let us describe the extremes.
+Let us describe two ecclesiological extremes.
 Let’s have fun doing it.
 Comedic relief will ensure we keep sober enough not to be drawn in to the alarming attractiveness of holding extreme views, beliefs and opinions … about church.

 Super Mega Church

-On the one hand, we have mega churches that are stadium sized with one, super charismatic CEO at the helm.
+On the one hand, we have stadium sized mega churches.
+Usually with one, super charismatic CEO at the helm.
 His or her hand is always firmly on the helm.
 He is the executive power controller.
-This is the corporate extreme, where you do not find deacons filled with the Spirit but armies of ushers and car guards, you might as easily find at a rock concert or rugby match, running to and fro to keep new comers excited.
-Here you do not find elders but advisory committees to the CEO.
-Bishops have no place because everything is overseen by a CEO.
+This is the corporate church extreme, where you may struggle to find deacons filled with the Spirit but are sure to find armies of ushers and car guards doing traffic control.
+Here you do not find elders but advisory committees and finance excoms.
 Mass church attendance and money collection, after 30 minute giving sermons, are the liturgy of the day.

 It runs as a well-oiled machine, a giga-institution of sorts, with members acting more like clients that want a service or performance (for which they are glad to pay, if the show is good) than hungry sheep.
 Its members often wear the corporation’s branded caps and t-shirts, evidencing the tragic side effect of this ecclesiastical extreme – the group think and cloning that comes from an institutional mindset.
 Individuality and creativity and inheritance are sacrificed on the altar of the CEO’s Altar of My Vision.